Book an Appointment at NE Wasco Location - NE Wasco Street

 LCSW, LICSW, PMH-C

 I am passionate about reproductive mental health and enjoy supporting individuals across the reproductive lifespan.
-As a Certified Perinatal Mental Health provider (PMH-C), I have specialized training in pregnancy, postpartum, birth trauma, and loss.
-I also work with people navigating premenstrual dysphoric disorder (PMDD), life transitions, trauma, disability, anxiety, depression, and bipolar disorder.
+As a Certified Perinatal Mental Health provider (PMH-C), I have specialized training in pregnancy, postpartum, birth trauma, loss, and PMDD.
+I also support people living with disabilities, trauma, anxiety, and mood disorders.

-I identify as a white cisgender disabled woman.
 My lived experience with disability influences the way I show up as a therapist.
-I understand that disability can bring grief, as well as profound shifts in identity, relationships, and the way we move through the world.
+I understand that disability can bring joy and grief, along with profound shifts in identity, relationships, and the way we move through the world.
 I honor these experiences while recognizing that each person’s story is unique.
-I regularly reflect on cultural context, power dynamics, and my own biases.
-I’m committed to lifelong learning about the lived experiences of others and the oppressive systems we interact with.

 Sophia Treyger